Skip to main content

 Outcome

-Mr S’ complaint against TP is partly upheld, but there is a part of the complaint I do not agree with.
-To put matters right (for the part that is upheld), TP should pay Mr S £1,000 for the significant distress and inconvenience caused by its maladministration.
+Mr N’s complaint against Royal London is partly upheld, but there is a part of the complaint I do not agree with.
+To put matters right (for the part that is upheld) Royal London should pay Mr N £500 compensation for the significant distress and inconvenience caused to him by their admitted failing in this case.

 My reasons for reaching this decision are explained in more detail below.